What is a battery management system?

 BMS in Residential Off-Grid Power Systems

-If you want to eliminate your reliance on the ageing utility grid or fossil fuels and achieve energy independence, you’re probably considering off-grid solar power solutions for your electricity needs.
+If you want to eliminate your reliance on the aging utility grid or fossil fuels and achieve energy independence, you’re probably considering off-grid solar power solutions for your electricity needs.

 Solar is really the only clean, renewable energy source that makes sense for most residential use cases.
 Wind and hydropower are incredible large-scale clean energy sources, but making them work for a single home is challenging.